KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/body-styling.md

     17. In the command line, type `sass --watch sass/styles.scss:css/styles.css` so sass will watch for changes to your scss file and automatically compile them.

+    {% hint style='tip' %}
+    Use the key combination ctrl + c to get back to your command prompt.
+    {% endhint %}

     18. Use a `border-radius:` to make the image circular.
 Try different values to see what they look like.
 Save the file and refresh in Google Chrome to view changes.

     {% hint style='tip' %}